Otto Klemperer: 1938 to 1945

 The governing board of the Pittsburgh Symphony approached Klemperer in early 1938, seeking his help in reconstituting the orchestra – an ad hoc group since 1927 – as a permanent ensemble.
 He held auditions in Pittsburgh and, more fruitfully, in New York, and after three weeks of intensive rehearsal the orchestra was ready for the opening concerts of the season, which he conducted.
 The results were highly successful, and he was offered a large salary to remain as the orchestra's chief conductor.
 He was contractually committed to Los Angeles, but contemplated taking on the direction of both orchestras.
 He decided against it and Fritz Reiner was appointed as conductor in Pittsburgh.

-In 1939 Klemperer began to suffer from serious balance problems.
+In 1939, Klemperer began to suffer from serious balance problems.
 A potentially fatal brain tumour was diagnosed and he travelled to Boston for an operation to remove it.
 The operation was successful, but left him lame and partly paralysed on his right side.
 He had long had bipolar disorder (in the parlance of the time he was "manic depressive") and after the operation he went through an intense manic phase of the illness, which lasted for nearly three years and was followed by a long spell of severe depression.
-In 1941, after he walked out of a mental sanatorium in Rye, New York, the local police put out an alarm, describing him as "dangerous and insane".
+In 1941, after he walked out of a mental sanatorium in Rye, New York, the local police put out a bulletin, describing him as "dangerous and insane".
 He was found two days later in Morristown, New Jersey and appeared composed.
 A doctor who examined him said he was "temperamental and unstrung" but not dangerous, and he was released.
-The board of the Los Angeles orchestra terminated his contract, and his subsequent appearances were few, and seldom with prestigious ensembles, in Los Angeles or elsewhere.
+The board of the Los Angeles Philharmonic terminated his contract, and his subsequent appearances were few, and seldom with prestigious ensembles, in Los Angeles or elsewhere.
 As her father struggled to support the family from his modest fees, Lotte worked in a factory to bring in some money.